Chicago Police Brutality and Civil Rights Lawyer

 Rekia Boyd, a 22-year-old woman, was shot and killed by off-duty Officer Dante Servin in 2012.
 Servin was acquitted of involuntary manslaughter, igniting public outrage over perceived injustices.

-Perhaps one of the most egregious examples involves Jon Burge, a former Chicago Police Department detective implicated in using torture of over 100 suspects between the 1970s and the early 1990s to elicit confessions.
+Perhaps one of the most egregious examples involves Jon Burge, a former Chicago Police Department detective implicated in the torture of over 100 suspects between the 1970s and the early 1990s to elicit confessions.
 Examples of the torture he inflicted on suspects included suffocation, electric shock, and burning.

 Black Panther leader Fred Hampton was shot and killed during a 1969 police raid.
 While the police described it as a “shootout,” evidence later revealed Hampton was likely drugged and shot while sleeping, making this a disturbing case of extreme police violence.